Ext-analogues of Branching laws: Introduction

 \section{Introduction}

-Considering the restriction of representations of a group to one of its subgroups, say of $\SO_{n+1}(F)$ to $\SO_n(F)$ for a non-Archimedean local field $F$ has been a very fruitful direction of research specially through its connections to questions on period integral of automorphic representations, cf. \cite{ggp} for the conjectural theory both locally and globally.
-Many results have recently been proven in both local and global questions.
+Considering the restriction of representations of a group $G$ to one of its subgroups $H$, say of $G=\SO_{n+1}(F)$ to $H= \SO_n(F)$ for a non-archimedean local field $F$ has been a very fruitful direction of research especially through its connections to questions on period integrals of automorphic representations, cf. \cite{ggp} for the conjectural theory both locally and globally.
 The question for local fields amounts to understanding $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$ for irreducible admissible representations $\pi_1$ of $\SO_{n+1}(F)$, and $\pi_2$ of $\SO_n(F)$.
-The first result proved about this is the multiplicity one property which says that this space of intertwining operators is at most one dimensional.
+The first result proved about this is the multiplicity one property which says that this space is at most one dimensional, cf. \cite{multiplicity}, \cite{sun-zhu}.
 It may be mentioned that before the full multiplicity one theorem was proved, even finite dimensionality of the space was not known.
-With multiplicity one theorem proved, cf. \cite{multiplicity}, \cite{sun-zhu}, one then goes on to prove more precise description of the set of irreducible admissible representation $\pi_1$ of $\SO_{n+1}(F)$, and $\pi_2$ of $\SO_n(F)$ with $\Hom_{\SO_n(F)}[\pi_1,\pi_2] \not = 0$.
-These have now become available in a series of works due to Waldspurger, and Moeglin-Waldspurger, cf. \cite{wald:gp}, \cite{wald:gp1}, \cite{wald:gp2}, \cite{wald:gp3}.
-There is also a recent series of papers by Raphael Beuzart-Plessis on similar questions for unitary groups, cf. \cite{raphael1}, \cite{raphael2}, \cite{raphael3}.
+With multiplicity one theorem proved, one then goes on to prove more precise description of the set of irreducible admissible representations $\pi_1$ of $\SO_{n+1}(F)$, and $\pi_2$ of $\SO_n(F)$ with $\Hom_{\SO_n(F)}[\pi_1,\pi_2] \not = 0$.
+These have now become available in a series of papers due to Waldspurger, and Moeglin-Waldspurger, cf. \cite{wald:gp}, \cite{wald:gp1}, \cite{wald:gp2}, \cite{wald:gp3}.
+There is also a recent series of papers by Beuzart-Plessis on similar questions for unitary groups, cf. \cite{raphael1}, \cite{raphael2}, \cite{raphael3}.

-Given the interest in the space $\Hom_{\SO_n(F)}[\pi_1,\pi_2]$, it is natural to consider the other related spaces $\Ext^i_{\SO_n(F)}[\pi_1,\pi_2]$, and in fact homological algebra methods suggest that the objects for which one might expect simplest answers are not these individual groups, but the alternating sum of their dimensions: